 One of the top challenges facing organizations across all sectors right now is hiring and retention.
-In a fiercely competitive hiring environment, finding and keeping top talent is more difficult than ever.
+Finding and keeping top talent is more difficult than ever in a fiercely competitive hiring environment.
 For the real estate and mortgage industry, the issue is exasperated by a general lack of people pursuing careers in mortgage and title & escrow.

-Gigliotti will join us at Qualia’s Future of Real Estate Summit (FORES22) taking place April 4-6th.
+Gigliotti will join us at Qualia’s Future of Real Estate Summit (FORES22), taking place April 4-6.
 We caught up with Gigliotti ahead of the event to learn more about his perspective on how learning and development (L&D) programs can help transform the mortgage industry.

 Qualia: What inspired you to launch Axis Lending Academy?

 Gigliotti: As I grew in my career and moved into management roles within the mortgage lending industry, I began to notice a growing opportunity.
 While the industry is very skilled in training individuals for specific job functions, there was a gap when it came to formalized, holistic education.
 And what I mean by that is there was a lack of training that provided the complete view by combining the practical knowledge of the industry and the contextual application for each job function.
 This applied to both new talent as well as seasoned professionals.
 I believe that comprehensive education and training can empower innovation since individuals will have a broader understanding of how they fit into the bigger picture within the industry.

 That’s why at Axis Lending Academy, we’ve created an engaging program that meets our learners where they are at in their career stage to lift them far beyond what they thought was possible.
 We believe that our educational program empowers learners to perform better in their jobs and equips them with a sense of greater purpose in the companies and teams they join and the clients they serve.
 This holistic educational approach creates the lift.